CityDataHack/FamiliarGround/README.md

 We are working to solve social isolation for the Barking and Dagenham Borough of London.

-24,000 in barking & dagenham experience social isolation (based on the national average)
+24,000 people currently suffer from social isolation in Barking & Dagenham (based on the national average).

-45 - 50 years olds are the most effected age group.

 People tend to start experiencing social isolation after certain life events such as:
 - Pregnancy